TCL C7L Review

 Review TCL C7L section Computer compatibility, font readability test

-When it comes to gaming on PC, as I mentioned earlier, it is truly seamless.
-The television effortlessly supports high refresh rates: full 4K at 144 Hz, and in Full HD resolution, it can even ramp up to 288 Hz.
-Additionally, both G-Sync and FreeSync synchronization systems work here without any issues.
-For PC gamers, the C7L can thus serve as an excellent, massive monitor.
+As for gaming on PC, as I mentioned earlier, it's genuinely hassle-free.
+The TV handles high refresh rates without a hitch: full 4K at 144 Hz, and in Full HD it can even reach 288 Hz.
+On top of that, G-Sync and FreeSync work without any issues.
+For PC gamers, the C7L can therefore serve as an excellent, gigantic monitor.

-On the other hand, typical office work with text is somewhat less impressive, largely due to the rather oddly behaving panel in these conditions.
-When the highest refresh modes, 144 Hz and 288 Hz, are enabled, the readability and sharpness of dark text on a light background are fairly average – the fonts become slightly blurred and jagged.
-Fortunately, this can be easily fixed by changing the screen refresh rate in the graphics card settings to a stable 120 Hz.
+Typical office work involving text fares a bit worse, because the panel behaves rather oddly in those circumstances.
+When the highest refresh modes are enabled, namely 144 Hz and 288 Hz, the readability and sharpness of dark text on a light background are rather mediocre, with fonts becoming slightly blurred and jagged.
+Fortunately, this can be fixed very easily by changing the display refresh rate in your graphics card settings to a steady 120 Hz.
 Then the text becomes perfectly sharp again, which is definitely worth remembering if you plan to use the C7L as a work screen.

 TCL C7L - Viewing angles